Shopping Cart

 “The tension subscale in particular displayed highly significant effects for participants post-meditation, thus providing support to the hypothesis that a sound meditation would increase feelings of relaxation and decrease feelings of stress.
 Additionally, depressed mood and anxiety scores on the HADS [Hospital Anxiety and Depression Scale] were significantly reduced post-meditation compared with pre-meditation.”

 One should also note that the effects were even greater among those participants who were just starting to delve into singing bowl meditations.
-So if you haven’t tried one, now is a great time to start practicing with an authentic Tibetan singing bowl.
+So if you haven’t tried one, now is a great time to start practicing with an authentic Tibetan singing bowl

 Have you ever experienced SAD?
 What do you do to help?
 Share in the comments.